 In 1953 the Los Angeles County Democratic Central Committee issued the club a charter.
 In addition to its involvement in national and state issues, the club was very active on the local political scene.
 Members petitioned the city for streetlights and sewers, and they were successful.
 The Club also participated actively in the successful campaign to increase pay for Culver City Police and Firemen.

 In 1954 the Club participated in the first California Democratic Council pre-primary endorsing convention.
 The CDC is a grass-roots movement that was to be a powerful political force in the state throughout the 50’s, 60’s and 70’s.
 During that time, every Democratic candidate for office sought the group’s endorsement.
 While the CDC’s influence diminished somewhat in the 90’s, over the last two years the organization’s membership, effectiveness and influence have increased significantly.

 Democratic clubs, through the CDC, reached the peak of their popularity and strength in 1958.
 Pat Brown was endorsed, nominated and elected Governor of the State of California.
 Many people active in the club movement were appointed to statewide offices, commissions, judgeships, and even positions within the Governor’s cabinet.

 Throughout the years, the Culver City Democratic Club has been a vital force in electing candidates to local office, as well as to state and national positions.
-Many members of Culver City’s City Council have been members of the Club, including four of the five current Councilmembers.
-With your help, the Club will continue to be an influential force for Democratic principles on all levels of government.
+Many members of Culver City’s City Council have been members of the Club, including all five current Councilmembers.
+With your help, the Club will continue to be an influential force for Democratic principles at all levels of government.

-The Culver City Democratic Club meets every second Wednesday of the month at 7pm at the Veterans Memorial Building, Rotunda Room, 4117 Overland Ave., Culver City.
+The Culver City Democratic Club meets every second Wednesday of the month at 7pm via Zoom.